 The Company is a public limited liability company, incorporated under the Companies Act 2016 and FSA and domiciled in Malaysia.
-The registered office and principal place of business of the Company are located at Level 29, Menara AIA, 99 Jalan Ampang, 50450 Kuala Lumpur and Level 13, Menara AIA, 99 Jalan Ampang, 50450 Kuala Lumpur respectively.
+The registered office and principal place of business of the Company are located at Level13 and Level 29, Menara AIA, 99 Jalan Ampang, 50450 Kuala Lumpur.